SergeySatskiy/codimension/trunk/doc/plugins.md

 Codimension is written in Python and thus its plugins should also be written in Python.

-Before some implementation details come up however it makes sense to discuss a few terms Codimension uses while it works with plugins.
+Before the implementation details are discussed it makes sense to introduce a few terms Codimension uses while it works with plugins.

 At the start time Codimension looks for plugins in two places.
 The first one is